Flores Country Tour & Komodo National Park - 6 days trip from/to Bali

 Than we continue to Bajawa and stop at Penggajawa Beach, which is littered with many colored stones.
 The stones are predominantly blue to turquoise, but also green and red stones are in between.
 The stones are collected by the local population and sold as building material.
 On the way, we take a short walks and make stops to enjoy the scenic beauty of the landscape.

 In the late afternoon we arrive in Bajawa, the largest city in the Ngada district.
-At the end of a long eventful day you will spend the night again in a quiet location, in the middle of nature outside of Bajawa in a stylish bungalow in a newly opened small resort with a magnificent view of the Ineri volcano..
+At the end of a long eventful day you will spend the night in Bajawa at the foot of the Ineri volcano..

 Bajawa ➝ traditional village Bena ➝ Ruteng